PrathamReddy888/chalu/README.md

 - **Substitute suggestion** (`/api/ai/substitute`): LLM is given the 86'd dish + the full live available menu and returns 2-3 JSON substitutes with reasons.
 Falls back to category+veg matching if JSON parse fails.
 - **Demand forecasting** (`/api/forecast`): 7-day order history is aggregated into per-dish averages × 1.1 growth buffer; the LLM writes a human-readable morning prep list from the projected numbers.
 - **Customer chat** (`/api/ai/chat`): the LLM is grounded with the **live** menu (available items + the 86'd list) as system context and instructed to answer concisely in Hinglish, never inventing dishes.
-- The LLM is the `z-ai-web-dev-sdk` (functionally equivalent to Gemini; chosen because it is the available model in this build environment — see `DECISIONS.md` D1).
+- The LLM is the `gemini-1.5-flash`.

 ---